Your Whole30 Questions, Answered by the ExpertDecember 30th, 2020

 Got Whole30® questions?
 We’ve got answers.
-To gear up for the September Whole30, we asked our Instagram followers, Facebook community, and our employees to submit their most pressing questions about the program.
-And who better to answer those questions than Whole30 headmistress, Melissa Hartwig Urban?
-As the co-creator of Whole30, the 30-day nutritional reset that emphasizes whole foods and eliminates grains, most sugars, alcohol, legumes, dairy, and soy, she’s the go-to source for everything from how to do Whole30 as a vegetarian to tips for first-timers.
+To gear up for Whole30®, we asked our Instagram followers, Facebook community, and employees to submit their most pressing questions about the program.
+And who better to answer those questions than Whole30® headmistress, Melissa Urban?
+As the co-creator of Whole30®, the 30-day nutritional reset that emphasizes whole foods and eliminates grains, most sugars, alcohol, legumes, dairy, and soy, she’s the go-to source for everything from how to do Whole30® as a vegetarian to tips for first-timers.

 In other cases, the foods in the marketplace have evolved, which results in rule clarifications or modifications.
-For example, there were no commercially available, compliant coffee creamers in 2009, but today, no-sugar-added nutpods are totally Whole30 Approved.
-On the other end, plantain chips weren’t a thing back then either, but now that they are (and we’ve observed their food-with-no-brakes effect on Whole30’ers), commercially prepared chips were recently added to the “no” list.
+For example, there were no commercially available, compatible coffee creamers in 2009, but today, no-sugar-added nutpods are totally Whole30® compatible.
+On the other end, plantain chips weren’t a thing back then either, but now that they are (and we’ve observed their food-with-no-brakes effect on Whole30®’ers), commercially prepared chips were recently added to the “no” list.

 Imagine giving up sugar the first week, legumes the second week, non-gluten grains the third … now you’re three weeks in, giving up lots of stuff you enjoy but still eating gluten and dairy, and still feeling sluggish, tired, bloated, and achy.
 That’s a lose-lose.

 The entire program is available for free on the website, along with a ton of free resources, like a shopping list, meal template, and pantry-stocking guide.
 But we also have seven(!)
-Whole30 books to help you along the way, and the newest recipe book, Whole30 Friends and Family, coming October 15, 2019.
-The Whole30 book is your how-to handbook, Whole30 Day by Day is your daily journal/guide, and Food Freedom Forever is your life-after-Whole30 manual.
-(We also have three cookbooks full of compliant recipes.)
-Real Plans also offers effortless Whole30 meal planning, allowing you to generate a week’s worth of meals and a shopping list in five minutes flat.
-Finally, connect with our community on Instagram, Facebook, and the free Whole30 forum for support, motivation, and resources.
+Whole30® books to help you along the way, including the newest recipe book, Whole30 Friends and Family.
+The Whole30 book is your how-to handbook, Whole30 Day by Day is your daily journal/guide, and Food Freedom Forever is your life-after-Whole30® manual.
+(We also have three cookbooks full of compatible recipes.)
+Real Plans also offers effortless Whole30® meal planning, allowing you to generate a week’s worth of meals and a shopping list in five minutes flat.
+Finally, connect with our community on Instagram, Facebook, and the free Whole30® forum for support, motivation, and resources.